 Proxy DNS Default = enabled.
 Choose enabled or disabled from the drop-down menu to enable or disable the proxy DNS function.

 Get DNS IP automatically Default = auto-detect.
-Click in the box to use (checked) or not use (unchecked) automatic DNS detection.
-Using automatic DNS detection not allow you to select a DNS server.
-DNS Server IP (DNS auto-detect must be disabled) Type in the IP address of the DNS server you want to use.
+Click in the box to use (checked) or not use detection not allow you to select a DNS server.